One of the very usual things Developers and Functional people do for analysis and data confirmations is using SQL.

 where DATEVAL is the date you would like to use.
 The output is in YYYY-MM-DD format.

-You can get your database administrator to convert the above SQL snippet into a Function say FNJULTODATE(dateparam), where dateparam would be the date you want to convert, and viola… you have your SQL displaying Gregorian dates
+You can get your database administrator to convert any of the above SQL snippet into a Function say FNJULTODATE(dateparam), where dateparam would be the date you want to convert, and viola… you have your SQL displaying Gregorian dates

 A different solution exists for Excel spread sheets.
 You can use the following formula to convert Julian dates to Gregorian date.